-7 Decision No 194/2016 amended Annex XIX (Consumer protection) to the EEA Agreement by adding the Regulation as point 7ja of the Annex.
+Decision No 194/2016 amended Annex XIX (Consumer protection) to the EEA Agreement by adding the Directive to points 7d, 7f and 7k of the Annex.
 Constitutional requirements for the purposes of Article 103 EEA were indicated by Iceland, Liechtenstein and Norway.
 By May 2017, all three States had notified that their constitutional requirements had been fulfilled.
 Therefore, Decision No 194/2016 entered into force on 1 July 2017.
-The time limit for the EFTA States to adopt the measures necessary to make the Regulation part of their legal order expired on the same date.
+The time limit for the EFTA States to adopt the measures necessary to implement the Directive expired on the same date.